maksymovchynnikov/EventCalc-SHiP/DETAILS.md

 ## To be done

-- Adding more LLPs (ALPs, B-L mediators, HNLs with dipole coupling, inelastic and elastic LDM, etc.).
-Pending due to their phenomenology revision.
+- Adding more LLPs (ALPs coupled to hadrons of W bosons, B-L mediators, HNLs with dipole coupling, inelastic and elastic LDM, etc.).
+Pending due to their active phenomenology revision.
 - Adding theoretical uncertainty (decay widths for Higgs-like scalars, B-L production uncertainties, etc.).
 - Improving the performance of the code (parallelization of pythia8 run, etc.).
 - Adjusting the SHiP setup with the up-to-date setup if needed.